isomerpages/nhg-csdo/_about-us/Researchers & Innovators/Health Services & Outcomes Research.md

 </td>
 <td rowspan="1" colspan="1">
 <p>Healthcare Innovation, Health Economics, Diabetes and complications of
-diabetes, Use of large language models in healthcare, Workplace health</p>
+diabetes, Use of large language models in healthcare</p>
 </td>
 </tr>
 <tr>